NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 FMGE 2026 Admit Card

-The FMGE June 2026 admit card has not been released yet.
-It is expected to be available on June 24, 2026 — approximately 4 days before the exam.
-NBEMS also releases a City Intimation Slip on June 17, 2026 so you can plan your travel in advance.
+The FMGE June 2026 admit card has not been released yet as of June 18, 2026.
+It is expected to be available on June 24, 2026 — approximately 4 days before the exam on June 28.
+NBEMS also released the City Intimation Slip on June 17, 2026, which shows your allotted exam city (not the specific centre).
+The exact centre address will appear on the admit card.

 How to Download the FMGE Admit Card 2026